ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 applied by the QUIC layer.

 Prioritization of HTTP/3 Datagrams is not defined in this document.
-Future extensions MAY define how to prioritize datagrams, and MAY define signaling to allow communicating prioritization preferences.
+Future extensions MAY define how to prioritize datagrams and MAY define signaling to allow communicating prioritization preferences.

 ### The SETTINGS_H3_DATAGRAM HTTP/3 Setting {#setting}

-Endpoints can indicate to their peer that they are willing to receive HTTP/3 Datagrams by sending the SETTINGS_H3_DATAGRAM (0x33) setting with a value of 1.
+An endpoint can indicate to its peer that it is willing to receive HTTP/3 Datagrams by sending the SETTINGS_H3_DATAGRAM (0x33) setting with a value of 1.

 The value of the SETTINGS_H3_DATAGRAM setting MUST be either 0 or 1.
 A value of 0 indicates that the implementation is not willing to receive HTTP Datagrams.